renatomaia/coutil/doc/manual.md

 only the variables defined will be available for the new process.

 If `cmd` is a table,
-the field `pid` is set with a number that identifies the new process (see [`system.emitsig`](#systememitsig-pid-signal)) before the calling coroutine is suspended.
+the field `pid` is set with the identifier of the new process (see [`system.emitsig`](#systememitsig-pid-signal)) before the calling coroutine is suspended.